jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 ### Steering plot
-Add the plots to your report and explain them (describe what you see) In this plot you can see the steering output in orange and the error steering in blue.
+In this plot you can see the steering output in orange and the error steering in blue.
+The PID controller tries to reduce the error.
+Nevertheless the rate of change is lightly to high.
+In that case some more tuning especially in the derivate term could be helpful.

 ![image](img/steering.png)

 ### Throttle plot
-Add the plots to your report and explain them (describe what you see)
+The following plot shows the throttle (green) and brake output (orange) as well as the error throttle (blue).
+In the first 20 iteration the error of the PID controller swings a lot.
+After some further iteration the integral term can compensate that error.
+The low proportonial term cause an offset of the cross track error.
+Anyways the car drove much smoother through the track.
 ![image](img/throttle.png)